 The best management games are all about being the one in charge, and we all think we’d do better in charge.
-Whether it’s yelling at the England manager, cursing those clowns in Congress for doing it again (seriously, what a bunch of clowns), or laughing at Bryce Dallas Howard for running away from dinosaurs in high heels, we all want our shot at being in the hot seat, and the best management games let us do just that.
+Whether it’s yelling at the England manager, cursing those clowns in Congress for doing it again, or laughing at Bryce Dallas Howard for running away from dinosaurs in high heels, we all want our shot at being in the hot seat, and the best management games let us do just that.

 What happens after this crash is partially up to your management skills.
 However, it’s also up to the tragedies that are dealt to you by the AI Storyteller, which hands disasters to you at a regular cadence, ranging from simple thunderstorms to vomiting livestock.
 So, while you might be up to handling the practicalities of this, the individuals in your colony will all react in different ways, ensuring every game plays out differently.

 This game has been getting plenty of updates since it left early access.
 You can read our RimWorld review if you want to know what we thought, and we also reviewed the Royalty expansion as well.
 There’s also a great selection of RimWorld mods available if you want to spice things up, and the game can even be played in multiplayer (sort of).